Are you a guitar player who wants to be able to recreate the old-time, rootsy twang of your grandfather plucking his banjo?

-Manufactured by craftsman in America, all Deering banjos have great workmanship and attention to detail.
+Manufactured by craftsmen in America, all Deering banjos have great workmanship and attention to detail.

 This model has all the features of a guitar for ease of use, such as the guitar-style tuning and neck design, but the authentic sound of a banjo.

-A violin grade maple rim with a frosted top head giving it the traditional twang and snap of a Bluegrass banjo.
+A violin grade maple rim with a frosted top head gives it the traditional twang and snap of a bluegrass banjo.

-However, the design of this piece is clean but very simple, perhaps not as eye-catching as other option on this list.
+The design of this piece is clean but very simple, perhaps not as eye-catching as other options on this list.

 It also has a very loud, bright tone, which may mean you need to use it with a mute in some situations, especially if you prefer a banjo with a mellower twang.

 #6 Best 6-String Acoustic/Electric Banjo – Luna Moonbird 6-String Acoustic/Electric Banjo

 The Luna Moonbird banjo is a great mid-range instrument.
 Its chic, stain black frame and gorgeous moon bird print design make it one of the prettiest banjos on this list.

 This model also has an electric as well as an acoustic option, especially useful if playing in a band.